 - Or your loved one is hesitant to speak in front of nursing home staff

 Nursing home abuse can have tragic physical and mental consequences.
 These range from malnutrition to wrongful death.

 According to the National Institutes of Health, bedsores and pressure ulcers are evidence of nursing home abuse.
 They result from laying or sitting in the same position for too long.
-Nursing home staff is usually responsible for moving residents to prevent bedsores, and if they fail to do this, then they may be liable for damages.
+Nursing home staff is usually responsible for moving residents to prevent bedsores.
+And if they fail to do this, they may be liable for damages.

 Extreme cases of nursing home abuse may result in the wrongful death of a resident.
 This is particularly common in disorganized or understaffed facilities.
 Some patients require constant medical attention, and failing to provide the appropriate health care may constitute negligence.

 All acts of nursing home abuse are preventable.
 These incidents are more likely to happen if:

 Despite what many think, nursing homes employ few registered nurses.
 Most members of staff are low-paid and unlicensed.
 As people are living longer, the demand for nursing facilities only adds to the stress of an already understaffed nursing home.